tbaeumel/tbaeumel.github.io/_pages/about.md

 Thesis topics
 ------

-**Currently actively looking for a student interested in pursuing their thesis in comparing the effect of different model adaptation methods on model internal activations.**
+**Currently actively looking for a student interested in pursuing their thesis in comparing the effect of different model adaptation methods on model internal activations.**<font size=1> (December 2025)</font>
-<font size=1>*as of December 2025*</font>

 Besides this, I am always looking for talented Master students of Language Science and Technology or Computer Science, who want to work on a thesis in the area of interpretable, robust, or trustworty NLP.